Vyral/base-template/_posts/2019-10-21-how-most-brokerages-really-feel-about-their-agents.md

 youtube_code: '-hYkzUoM3bM'
 ---

-{% include youtube.html %}<center>Unfortunately, in many brokerages, your broker doesn’t really care whether you ever sell a house or not.</center>
+{% include youtube.html %}

+<center>Unfortunately, in many brokerages, your broker doesn&rsquo;t really care whether you ever sell a house or not.</center>

+&nbsp;

 Today I’ll let you in on one of the dirty little secrets of the real estate industry.&nbsp;